 Why It's Important to Label Your Plants With Tags and Markers

-If you are a home gardener who likes to grow your own crops from seeds, I am sure you have hundreds of seedlings growing every summer.
+If you're a home gardener who likes to grow your own crops from seeds, I am sure you have hundreds of seedlings growing every summer.
 Do you label each of the pots that you plant the seeds in?
-If you haven't, how frustrating it will be when you cannot recall what types of seeds you have planted in the little pots several weeks ago.
+If you haven't, you're going to be really frustrated when you can't recall what types of seeds you planted in the little pots several weeks ago.
 All seedlings look the same (especially tomatoes)!

-Look around your house especially in the kitchen, garage and even the recycle bin, you will most likely be able to find some plastic items that can be recycled to make those useful plant labels or tags.
-Empty ice cream tubs, takeaway containers, yoghurt tubs and margarine containers are the best plastic items that can be made into plant tags for free.
+Look around your house, especially in the kitchen, garage, and even the recycling bin.
+You will most likely be able to find some plastic items that can be recycled to make those useful plant labels or tags.
+Empty ice cream tubs, takeaway containers, yogurt tubs, and margarine containers are the best plastic items that can be made into plant tags for free.

 After you have salvaged those plastic items, you will need a pair of scissors to do all the cutting.
 Here I have chosen to start with the lid of an ice cream container.
 Cut away the sides of the lid so that you get a nice and flat piece of plastic.
-You can do the same with the ice cream container and it will give you a few pieces of flat plastic.
+You can do the same with the ice cream container, and it will give you a few pieces of flat plastic.

 With the piece of flat plastic, cut it into strips of 1½ cm to 2 cm wide.
 After that, take one of the strips and trim it to 12–15 cm long or just leave it as it is, if you prefer a long plant tag for bigger pots.
 Cut away the corners at one end of the strip so that you get a pointed end for inserting into the soil.

 There you go, you have made your first plant tag.
 Now, do the same with the rest of the plastic strips and you will have a handful of plant tags to label those seedlings.

 Step 5: Label the Tags With Permanent Marker